Start Your Business Journey Here

 Who’s Eligible?

-CAIC hosts multiple Startup Program cohorts throughout the year, with each capped at 15 participants.
+CAIC hosts multiple Startup Program cohorts throughout the year.
 To qualify, participants must meet the following criteria:

-Operate your business in Delaware, Maryland, Virginia, or D.C.
+Operate your business in Delaware, Maryland, Virginia, or Washington, D.C.
+If you do not yet have a business, you must reside in one of these locations.

 Testimonials